chiradeep/netscaler-aws-automation/README.md

 * `workload_autoscale`: The idea is to automate the reconfiguration of the NetScaler VPX when it load balances to a set of backend instances in an [AutoScaling Group (ASG)](https://aws.amazon.com/autoscaling/).
 As the ASG shrinks and expands, the lambda function reconfigures the NetScaler VPX appropriately.
 * `vpx_lifecyle`: The VPX instances are launched in an Autoscaling group to ensure availability and scale.
 When a VPX boots up however, it is not ready to receive traffic.
 This lambda function automates the initialization of the VPX.
+* `stats_lambda`: Lambda function used to store LB stats from the NetScaler VPX in CloudWatch.
+Uses the NITRO API to retrieve stats from the VPX.
+CloudWatch metrics include individual metrics per lb vserver/per vpx instance as well as aggregated across the (VPX) auto scaling group

 Terraform is used to